When it comes to Home Staging Myths and truths, one thing is for certain everyone has a different view on the importance of home staging.

 1. Home Staging is only for Elite Homes

 In Home Staging you make your house look it’s best.
-Your home should be De-cluttered, cleaned and painted if necessary.
+Above all, your home should be de-cluttered, cleaned and painted if necessary.

 2. Home Staging and Interior Redesign/Decorating are the same

 Some of this is terminology and how a business owner decides to use it.

 I do Interior Redesign to help people make their homes look nice and function for their families.
 Also, known as Staging for Living or Home Staging for Staying.